We receive advertising revenue from some partners.

 - Only 72.4% of the burglaries that occur are reported to the authorities

-Now that you have decided a home alarm system is for you, there are a few things you want to make sure of before you sign any contracts.
+Now that you have decided a home security system is for you, there are a few things you want to make sure of before you sign any contracts.
 The following points protect you from getting hooked up with a less than reputable company or spending money you didn’t think you were going to spend.

-- If the home alarm system company you are considering going with says that they ONLY work with their licensed monitoring system you need to move on to another one.
+- If the home security system company you are considering going with says that they ONLY work with their licensed monitoring system you need to move on to another one.
 Make sure that you will have access to the programming features and all access codes to your system and that you are able to go with the monitoring system of your choice when your current contract is over.

-- Make sure the alarm system comes with a contract and a guarantee on labor and parts.
+- Make sure the security system comes with a contract and a guarantee on labor and parts.
 You can also inquire about extended warranties.
 It may add a couple of hundred to your costs but it is worth it to know that the parts, labors and fees are covered should you need them.

 - Find out the specifics of the contract before you sign up with a company.
 How long do they require service before you can move the system?
 Is there a way of cancelling the contract if needed?
 What happens in the event of a financial emergency that requires you to pause your monitoring system for a period of time?
 Are the monthly fees locked in for your protection or can they be increased with no notice?
 What do the costs revert to once the contract is over?